pijarr/pijarr/README.md

 - [x] *Running Raspberry Pi OS ([legacy 32-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)) Lite minimal image based on Debian Buster - (Kernel 5.10)*

 ### NOTES
-- The applications can run on a Raspberry Pi 3 however it will be slow.
-A Pi 4 or other x64 hardware or virtual machine would be recommended.
-- During installation larger dependencies such mono may appear to stall or hang (more so on slower machines such as a Pi 3) however it will eventually complete.
-- Bazarr may require additional disk space for Python and other packages.
-- Bazarr will configured to run using a Python virtual environment (venv).
 - A desktop environment such GNOME, KDE is not required.
-Can run on base minimal terminal install (headless).
+Can run HEADLESS on mimimal Debian install with base system tools.
+- Will run on a Raspberry Pi 3 however installation and performance will be slow.
+- A Pi 4 or other x64 hardware or virtual machine would be recommended.
+- During installation larger dependencies such mono may appear to stall or hang however they will eventually complete (noticable mainly on slower hardware as a Pi 3).
+- Bazarr does have Python and other packages requirements.
+- Bazarr will configured to run using a Python virtual environment (venv) to prevent dependency issues.
 - The removal of applications is only going to work if the PiJARR script was used for the original installation.
 - When removing applications anything contained in the `/var/lib/{appname}` or `/opt/{appname}` will be deleted.